Far from the Hurting Kind

-Far from the Hurting Kind is the debut album by British pop singer Tracie Young.
+Far from the Hurting Kind is the debut album by the English pop singer Tracie Young.
 The album was originally released in the UK on 18 June 1984, and reached No. 64 on the UK Albums Chart.
 Far from the Hurting Kind was the second album released on Paul Weller's Respond record label.
 The album was produced by Weller and Brian Robson, and featured Weller on guitar under the pseudonym Jake Fluckery.

 In 1996, the album was reissued on CD in Japan, with bonus tracks added.
 On 19 July 2010, Cherry Red Records released an expanded reissue of Far from the Hurting Kind, featuring the ten tracks from the original 1984 release plus ten bonus tracks, including Young's 1983 hit singles "The House That Jack Built" and "Give It Some Emotion".